UBC-LA-Hackathon/student-dashboard/6-Create-Advanced-Data-Viz.md

 You can use [`readCSV.js`](./backend/readCSV.js) to read the CSVs into the server.

 ## Give me ideas!
-Some of these ideas are linked with detailed instructions, and some you'll have to figure out on your own.
+Some of these ideas are linked with detailed instructions, and some you'll have to figure out on your own :).

 ### Heatmap
 Let's create some additional features for the heatmap.